scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 However, if we had a standard environment, developed in an open-source fashion, many of these problems rapidly diminish, and likely reverse to net *savings* in time wasted.
 The more broadly an environment is adopted across campus, the more familiar it will be to all students.
 Technical glitches can be tracked or resolved by a community of competent contributors, allowing course instructors to simply use a well-polished end product, while reducing the complexity of instructions for students to set up course-specific software.
 These environments can also be tuned in ways that would be beyond the scope of what would be worth doing for an individual course - for example simple optimizations to increase the efficiency of numeric computations or network bandwidth for remote desktops.

 It is at this point that our use case starts to sound like the case in which product developers are working together to deploy software on a production server, while maintaining a useful development environment on their own machines, testing servers, and so on.
 However, going forwards, we will suggest that these tools be largely the domain of administrator-contributors to a useful common environment.
-Students and even professors and researchers can continue to use the tools they are familiar with, such as the Ubuntu package manager, pip, shell scripts, and so on.
-However, before considering the tooling that might be used for this process, we provide a brief list of what a reasonable common environment should be like.
+Technically skilled students, professors and researchers can continue to use the tools they are familiar with, such as the Ubuntu package manager, pip, shell scripts, and so on.
+More will be said about tooling below.

-Other Concerns
-^^^^^^^^^^^^^^

-* Thin client / staff computing
-* Exam environments
-* Instructional labs
-* Sharing licensed software?
+Summary
+^^^^^^^

+Above, we’ve highlighted how a common environment might support instruction, research, and efficient IT support.
+We are looking forward to the potential for impacts on thin clients for staff computing, exam environments, instructional labs, and providing easier mechanisms to sharing licensed software.

+In other words, I have an environment and you have an environment.
+I want to do things my way, you want to do them yours.
+If we wish to work together – either as student and teacher, or as collaborators – this doesn’t really work.
+One solution is to allow individuals to maintain their existing, productive environments, and provide a virtual common environment that can be run either on each individuals’ personal computer, or on a shared server.
+This environment provides a shared context where one can provide instructions that are relatively certain to work, and should even be quantifiable in terms of how much time the steps will take.
+As any individual gains understanding of the code, they are still free to work in their own environment, or customize the common environment in ways that don’t disrupt collaboration (e.g., by installing text editors, etc.).
+Below, we consider what the useful features of such an environment might be.

+Features of a useful common environment
+---------------------------------------

 * Make it easy to do the "right" thing (hard to do "wrong" thing)
 * Stable infrastructure
 * Managing complexity
 * Impacts beyond "the course"

-Features of a useful common environment
----------------------------------------

 Simple things like gedit, nano with tab-stops set up properly.
 Setting up the background to be more efficient solid color.